sage-code/maj/preposition.md

 * at 21 of September 2005 =  en 21 de Septeber 2005
 * at 2:45 = bei hora due col ca'diz und rea

-**Time adjectives**
+**numeral prefix**

-You can use adjective to refer the number of occurrences for events or actions:
+You can create composite adjective to refer the number of occurrences for events or actions:

 tesa = the time
 foa  = repetition/ number of times

 **using time**
-* un'tesa  = first  time
+* un'teso  = first  time
-* du'tesa  = second time
+* du'teso  = second time
-* ni'tesa  = last   time
+* ni'teso  = last   time

 **using repetition**
 * un'foa = once / one single time